by Russ Towne

 California, USA

-It took a while, but we finally found a good beach with the necessary attributes of allowing dogs and bonfires, plus easy access.
-Then a week before her party, Stephanie’s disease flared up and 15 glorious months of remission ended.
+It took a while, but we finally found a good beach that allowed dogs and bonfires and had easy access.
+Then a week before her party, Stephanie’s disease flared up, and 15 glorious months of remission ended.

 Stephanie quickly decided she’d rather have the party at our home so she could have her dog and a bonfire.
 We called the invitees with the changed plans.

-When people arrived at 3 p.m. they found small signs that read: “Welcome to Campbell Beach.
-Where Dogs and Bonfires are Welcome.
+When guests arrived at 3:00 p.m., they found small signs that read: “Welcome to Campbell Beach, where dogs and bonfires are welcome.
 Where the beach is small, the waves are so far away you must close your eyes to see them, but not so the love for Stephanie and her little dog, too.
-Happy Birthday Stephanie!”
+Happy Birthday, Stephanie!”

 The beach was built with so much love that it quickly became real to everyone there.
 The girls frolicked in the sand, enjoyed the bonfire, lit torches, had a barbecue, built their own huge ice cream sundaes, and much more.
 The birthday girl was lifted up and her face was planted into her cake despite her laughing protests, which started a hilarious cake fight.